BruceEckel/ThinkingInPython/Markdown/15_The_Pattern_Concept.md

 -----------------

-One of the struggles that I've had with design patterns is their classification - I've often found the GoF approach to be too obscure, and not always very helpful.
+One of the struggles that I've had with design patterns is their classification---I've often found the GoF approach to be too obscure, and not always very helpful.
 Certainly, the *Creational* patterns are fairly straightforward: how are you going to create your objects?
 This is a question you normally need to ask, and the name brings you right to